 Figure 6.
 Termites can easily enter buildings without being detected.

 Figure 7.
-Liquid termiticides are used to create a zone of treated soil around a building.
-Termites that penetrate this treated soil are exposed to the termiticide and are killed.
+Liquid termiticides are used to create a barrier of treated soil around a building.
+Termites that penetrate this treated soil barrier are killed when they contact the termiticide.

 Termite Control